53 People Were Shot Over the Holiday Weekend in Chicago

 Chicago police have reportedly confiscated almost 8,000 guns since the start of the year, the Journal says, about 20% more than in 2015, while they have also stepped up gun-related arrests by about 8% from last year.

-A recent CNN investigation into Chicago’s gun-violence epidemic said that an average of one child 16 or younger has been killed in the city every week for about 25 years, with streets and homes—such as the east-side front porch targeted on Sunday night—the two most likely places to be murdered in Chicago since the turn of the century.
+A recent CNN investigation into Chicago’s gun-violence epidemic said that an average of one child whose age is 16 or younger has been killed in the city every week for about 25 years, with streets and homes — like the front porch targeted on Sunday night — the two most likely places to be murdered in Chicago since the turn of the century.